Safe and Sound Protocol (SSP)

 What Is the Safe and Sound Protocol?

-Neurodivergent individuals (ADHD, autism, OCD, sensory processing sensitivity)
+ADHD, autism, OCD, or sensory processing sensitivity

 How SSP Helps